 How to Reach Srinagar

-Now that is really the easy part.
-Srinagar is the summer capital of the state of J&K which means that it is very well connected to rest of the country.
-Depending on your own preference and time in hand, you can reach Srinagar by either road or fly in directly.
-Best way of course would be by your own vehicle because then it will also make it easier to move around to other places.
+The best way, of course, would be by your own vehicle because it will also make it easier to move around to other places.
 However, even if you arrived by Air or public transport, you can still find a mode of commute within the city for local sightseeing.

 How to reach Srinagar by Flight

 During the winter season, Srinagar Airport can get blanketed by a thick cover of fog.
-The city also receives heavy snowfall which leads to low visibility issue which might lead to delays in flight schedules.
-Winter flights can easily be canceled due to weather conditions.
+The city also receives heavy snowfall which leads to low visibility issues which might lead to delays in flight schedules.

 How to reach Srinagar by Train